uswick/mrnet-flow/README.md

     \`--- libflow.a

-we have maintained a Makefile based build as well (depricated)
+Alternatively, we have maintained a Makefile based build as well (depricated)

 	make clean [target]